Amanda Strydom: State of the Heart and beyond

 Then, in 2003, Strydom conceived a solo performance and CD album in collaboration with Floors Oosthuizen, Janine Neethling and Vinnie Henrico, which they called Verspreide Donderbuie/Scattered Thunder, a project for which Strydom eventually won two Geraasmusiek awards and a SAMA award.
 She had two further honours in that year: first, she was honoured by her alma mater, the University of Pretoria with their Tuks Alumni Laureate Award, and secondly, she was invited to attend the historic 85th birthday celebrations of Nelson Mandela in Sandton, Johannesburg.
 The singer also remembered one of her friends, the late Johannes Kerkorrel, by singing in two remembrance concerts.
 The first was Hommage a Kerkorrel, performed with Stef Bos at the Stadskouburg in Bruges, Belgium.
 And then she also sang a tribute she had written for Kerkorrel, the moving song Ek het gedroom (I dreamt), in Pretoria's State Theatre for the Kerkorrel tribute concert Een jaar later (One year later).Kaalvoet was launched in the following year, a book with lyrics (or poetry) of her songs and photographs from her career.
 She also helped to rase funds for the Elijah School Fundraising Project by performing her first one-woman show State of Heart in Jeffreys Bay.
-Together with Christopher she has created Plakboek (Scrapbook) which she performed at Caesars in Johannesburg as well as at the KKNK with fellow songstress, Laurika Rauch.
+Together with Christopher she has created Plakboek (Scrapbook) which she performed at Caesars in Johannesburg as well as at the KKNK with fellow singer Laurika Rauch.

 Strydom has also branched into singing Latin American music.
 In Potchefstroom she was featured as the soloist for Ariel Ramírez's Missa Criola.
 The work, originally conceived for the tenor voice, proved well-suited to Strydom's own contralto voice, much the same as it did for the Argentinian singer Mercedes Sosa who recorded it in 1999.